AppsFlyerSDK/Unity/README.md

 Whats new:

-V-4.3
-- Fixed Android build issue.
+V-4.8
+- Updated iOS native SDK to v4.4.1
-- Updated iOS native SDK to v4.3.7
+- Updated Android native SDK to v4.3.7

-For iOS: add the Security.framework

 Installation instructions for the AppsFlyer's plugin: